The second Black Condor also fought a foe called Sky Pirate, who was essentially an updated version of the Green Lantern villain.

 Buck Rogers, of course.
 Interesting in that he started out fighting Sky Pirates and ended up fighting Space Pirates, all in the space of about 10 years.

 Crimson Skies, later made into several video games.
-In an Alternate History setting where the United States of America broke up early in the 30's, with the interstate road and railroad network gone freight is instead delivered by air cargo services operating massive cargo zeppelins; these are in turn preyed upon by air pirates.
+In an Alternate History setting where the United States of America broke up early in the 30's, and no interstate road or rail network, freight is instead delivered by air cargo services operating massive cargo zeppelins; these are in turn preyed upon by air pirates.

 Sky pirates operate out of the Rocky Mountains in Deadlands: Hell on Earth.